jevoncochran/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website uses predefined screen sizes to adapt to resolutions across devices while responsive design takes into consideration ranges of screen sie.

 2. Describe what it means to be mobile first vs desktop first.

+When you design mobile first, you would normally set the breakpoints using min-width while with desktop first, you set the breakpoints with max-width.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes it easier to do rem calculations because with html font-size of 62.5%, 1 rem equals 10px and it is relatively easy to multiply by 10 as opposed to other more random integers.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing makes CSS more powerful.
+It adds functionalities that are not possible with vanilla CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept in preprocessing has been nesting inside the .less files the same was as we do in html.
+This is very convenient.
+I don't think any of the concepts have given me very much trouble.
+I have not used operations or variables very much.
+I also haven't had much practical application with parametric mix-ins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.